ABOUT THE CHALLENGE

 5. There is no technical age minimum, but the App Challenge is intended for high school students.

 6. Students may NOT participate after having graduated from high school.

-1. Students may submit their apps no later than the deadline (TBD for the 2017 Challenge).
+1. Students may submit their apps no later than November 1, 2017.

 2. The app students create may cover any topic, but they must:

 - Have been created within the calendar year prior to the Challenge closing date.

 1. Ensure you/your team meets all eligibility requirements.

 (Registration is through the Congressional App Challenge Website)

 - Students must fill out a sign-up form so their eligibility can be verified.